Listen to Leading and Caring With Compassion with Kimberly Jarrelle on the Moments Move Us podcast.

 While building connection, each of these healthcare podcasts can also help you learn and grow.
 Leaders who are conscious of developing their emotional intelligence will be lifelong learners.
 Leaders with high emotional intelligence are distinguishable by their enthusiasm, patience, consistency, decisiveness, and warmth.
 As discussed in the blog “Why Emotional Intelligence Matters for Healthcare Leaders,” having a high emotional intelligence can lead to increased nurse retention.

 At Wambi, we want to invite you to stay connected with us.
-If you’re on a people-first leadership journey, check out the PeopleForwardNetwork!
-That is where Wambi’s new show Moments Move Us lives, alongside so many other standout leadership development podcasts.
+If you’re on a people-first leadership journey, check out more podcasts to help you with your leadership development.
+Also, peruse more of the offerings from our partners, the PeopleForwardNetwork.
+This is another place where Wambi’s new show Moments Move Us lives, alongside so many other standout leadership development podcasts.

 Inspired by: https://blog.feedspot.com/healthcare_leadership_podcasts/